How to configure the widget for mobile devices?

 You can adjust the settings of your widget so it can look different on desktop, tablet, and mobile devices.
-It can be achieved with a single widget.
 You do not need to create a separate widget for mobile devices.
+It is possible with a single instance of an Instagram widget.

-If you have an upgraded widget, please go to your edit widget page.
+If you have an upgraded widget, please visit your edit widget page.
 If you don’t know how to do that, please read the following article – How to change settings of my widget?
-If you have a free widget or you are just starting out, please create a new widget.
+If you don’t have any premium add-on, or you are just starting, please create a new Instagram widget.

 Example widget assumptions